Choosing the best bird watching binoculars really comes down to individual preference.

 Fine if you're sitting on your backyard lounger, bad for a week-long backpacking trip.
 Weight of binoculars is discussed in more detail later.

 When I was choosing my first pair of bird watching binoculars many years ago, I was told to get binoculars with an objective lens size 5 times greater than the magnification.

-So if you are choosing 8x bins, the objective lens size should be at least 40 (8x40), 10x bins should be 10x50, etc. However, optic
+So if you are choosing 8x binoculars, the objective lens size should be at least 40 (8x40), 10x binoculars should be 10x50, etc.

 And keep this in mind too, a high quality 40mm lens will give you a better image overall, than a cheap 50mm lens.

 Increasing Objective Lens Size =